gavinlyonsrepo/TM1638plus/extra/doc/max7219/README.md

 ### Software SPI

 For Software SPI pick any GPIO you want.
-User may need to change thebCommDelay variable (uS Communication delay) depending on speed of CPU on system by default its 0 uS.
+User may need to change the CommDelay variable (uS Communication delay) depending on speed of CPU on system by default its 0 uS.

 ### Hardware SPI